 Loans Receivable Held for Investment - The fair value of loans, excluding loans held for sale, is estimated as follows: For variable rate loans that reprice frequently and with no significant change in credit risk, fair values are based on carrying values resulting in a Level 3 classification.
 Fair values for other loans are estimated using discounted cash flow analyses, using interest rates currently being offered for other loans with similar terms to borrowers of similar credit quality resulting in a Level 3 classification.
-Impaired loans are valued at the lower of cost or fair value as described previously.
+Impaired loans may be measured at the fair value of collateral less estimated costs to sell, however, there were no such loans at December 31, 2017 and 2016.
 The methods utilized to estimate the fair value of loans do not necessarily represent an exit price.